 2011: Full-Fledged Binge-Eating

 At this point I had just finished my first year of college.
 It was an incredibly stressful, lonely year for me.
 I was taking challenging courses and was constantly home-sick.
 My typical day would involve working out in the morning, attending classes all day and evening, picking up food from the cafeteria, hustling back to my dorm, watching television shows on my laptop, and eating everything in sight.
 I would feel incredibly guilty and angry with myself for losing control.
 I would try to force myself to study even though my overly full stomach writhed with pain.
 I would force myself to go to sleep amidst the feelings of self-loathing and bloat.
 Then, I would wake up, vow never to lose control over food again, work out until I felt like I had control, and start my day all over.
 My body would still be digesting all that food from the night before.
 As the day progressed and the stress piled up, I would turn to food to console me.
 The self-loathing only doubled and tripled with each meal.
 I did not socialize much during this year.
 Ed has this funny thing of keeping you isolated.
 Ed becomes your friend.
 In recovery, we learned to speak of Ed as a person.
 Someone who would try to consume your life.
 I hated Ed and loved Ed all at the same time.
 Ed convinced me to train for a Half Marathon to compensate for all the extra calories I was eating.
 At this time, I also became a Certified Personal Trainer and Certified Spin Instructor – again to find my identify in being a “health nut.”
 Do not be fooled by my smile in this picture.
 It is completely fake.
 I had forced myself to do this Half Marathon.
 I hated every minute of it.
 I hated running, I hated training.
-In fact, I pulled my hamstring while training, an injury I am still dealing with to this day.
+In fact, I pulled my hamstring while training, and the injury followed me until 2017.

 January 2012, I had enough of those horrible nights of binge-eating.
 One night when all my roommates were asleep I snuck into the bathroom and tried sticking my fingers down my throat.
 It worked.
 Everything came up.
 And I immediately felt better.
 This was a pivotal moment.
 I had found my solution.
 I could eat anything I wanted and just throw it back up, no consequences.
 I was immediately addicted.
 I would hurriedly get through my day of classes and work, and then I would head to the dorm cafeteria to load my tray with food.
 I would ignore my apartment-mates as I locked myself in my room, turned a show on, and binged.
 When I was done bingeing and couldn’t stuff any more food down, I would sneak into the bathroom, turn on the shower, and throw it all up.
 I ended up just using the shower to purge.
 The shower helped drown the sound of my heaving and would clean me up before I walked out.
 I use the term “purge” because it is more than throwing up.
 Purging involves getting rid of emotions like guilt and shame associated with bulimia.
 Purging was addicting because it remained an outlet for me to release all emotions.
 It made me numb inside.
 I didn’t have to deal with feeling anymore, purging was my solution.